geoffhill-zz/xmixgen/README.md

 =======

 xmixgen is a free software (GNU GPLv3+) static HTML mixtape generator.
-It is written as an XSLT stylesheet which compiles an XML mixtape description to a single-document HTML site.
+It is implemented as an XSLT stylesheet.
+When applied to an XML mixtape description, it produces a standalone HTML5 mixtape page.

+### Examples

+See `example.xml`.
+Run `make` to compile `example.html` using LibXML's `xsltproc` tool.

 ### Design